openai-php/client/README.md

 #### `create streamed`

 When you create a Response with stream set to true, the server will emit server-sent events to the client as the Response is generated.
+All events and their payloads can be found in [OpenAI docs](https://platform.openai.com/docs/api-reference/responses-streaming).

 ```php
 $stream = $client->responses()->createStreamed([